akkefa/ml-notes/docs/probability/discrete_rv.rst

 which may also be written as

 :math:`f(x)=\frac{e^{-\lambda} \lambda^{x}}{x !} I_{\{0,1,2, \ldots\}}(x)`
 **where**

 * k is the number of occurrences (:math:`k = 0,1,2\dots`) It could be zero because nothing happened in that time period.
 * e} is (e = 2.71828..)

+While this pmf might appear to be highly structured, it really is the epitome of randomness.
+Imagine taking a 20 acre plot of land and dividing it into 1 square foot sections.
+(There are 871,200 sections!)
+Suppose you were able to scatter 5 trillion grass seeds on this land in a completely random way that does not favor one section over another.
+One can show that the number of seeds that fall into any one section follows a Poisson distribution with some parameter λ.
+More specifically, one can show that the Poisson distribution is a limiting case of the binomial distribution when n gets really large and p get really small.
+“Success” here is the event that any given seed falls into one particular section.
+We then want to count the number of successes in 5 trillion trials.

+In general, the Poisson distribution is often used to describe the distribution of rare events in a large population.

 **All probabilities sum to 1**